 He knew I had been giving him a very appreciative once over like a salivating fan-girl.
 I opened my mouth but snapped it shut as I found my bare feet suddenly the most interesting thing in the room.

 Honestly, where did a man who could turn himself into ice get the nerve to look so hot?

 It took a few seconds and another soft laugh before he walked over to the bed and sat next to me.
+He was so close that when he did sit, the dip in the bed shifted me until I was leaning against his very naked side.
 Briefly I wondered why I hadn't worn my normal sweatshirt and jeans.
 No, I had to wear my baggy work out shorts and a simple t-shirt.

 The bad, wicked problem was that I wasn't sure if I wanted to be more clothed or less.